tum-hydromechanics/tum-mglet-base/paraview-examples/overlapping-amr/README.md

 This is a slightly modified version of `CxxOverlappingAMRExample` from Paraview's Catalyst2 examples.
 It also allows the user to output a representative dataset by specifying an output path.

+In the originl Example provided by Paraview, the different levels of the AMR structure are "extracted" and displayed next to each other in the z direction.
+This code merges the AMR structure back together to visualize the potential application for MGLET.

 ## Build Instructions

 Export environment variables for catalyst and the paraview implementation